Whole-school approach to bullying

 How to implement evidence-based, sustainable and appropriate decision making when considering an approach to manage bullying.

-This resource addresses a need identified through the Student Behaviour Strategy to provide schools and teachers with supports and resources to:
+This resource addresses a need identified in the three key areas of practice, support and ongoing improvement.
+This provides schools and teachers with supports and resources to:

 Implement teaching and behaviour management approaches and practices aimed at building positive behaviours and learning environments